Cruise Ship Promenade

 Roberto Delgato, artist

-Coming soon will be some terrific public art at the SP Slip.
-This wonderful area of the Port is on the border of Ports O' Call Village and is home to an active fleet of fishing boats.
-Anchoring the area will be an iconic piece called "Ghost Fish 107."
+The S.P.
+Slip is on the border of Ports O' Call Village and is home to an active fleet of fishing boats.
+Anchoring the area is an iconic piece called "Ghost Fish 107."
 The 107 denotes when the idea for the piece came to artist Carl Cheng -- in January 2007.
 It recalls San Pedro's long history as a commercial fishing hub.
-The interior of the "Ghost Fish" sculpture will be filled with fishing mementoes and memorabilia gathered from local fishermen and their families.
+The interior of the "Ghost Fish" sculpture is filled with fishing mementoes and memorabilia gathered from local fishermen and their families.

 Carl Cheng, artist

-Also making a home at the SP Slip will be several teak seating pieces done in the maritime style.
-These pieces are being created by local San Pedro artist Harold Greene.
+Also making a home at the SP Slip are several teak seating pieces fashioned in old maritime style.
+These pieces were created by local San Pedro artist Harold Greene.

 Harold Greene, artist